victorkaden/Bitcoin-Study-Case/README.md

 ---

 Thank you for exploring this project!
-Here is link for the [full presentation.](https://github.com/victorkaden/Bitcoin-Study-Case/blob/main/Bitcoin%20Study%20Case.pdf)